-What are some of the ways ICE might know about you?
+What are some of the ways ICE might know about me?

-If you have sent an application to immigration (for a green card, naturalization, work authorization or any type of lawful status);

-If you have been arrested and the police took your fingerprints;

-If you have a pending criminal case;

-If you are on probation or parole;

-If you have applied for a driver's license.
+- If you have sent an application to immigration (for a green card, naturalization, work authorization or any type of lawful status); - If you have been arrested and the police took your fingerprints; - If you have a pending criminal case; - If you are on probation or parole; - If you have applied for a driver's license or registered a vehicle.